idoerg/authorator/README.md

 ## authorator

 A Python program to create a LaTeX file with a large number of authors and  affiliations.
-This is useful for managing manuscripts with a large number of authors (in LaTeX).

 Authorator inputs a csv file with the authors and their affiliations, and outputs a LaTeX file that can be imported into the document via \input, or simply cut-and-pasted into your main manuscript file.